dhivmanohar/CMPT720-419-Course-Project/README.md

 * The LiDAR sensors on the robot must be limited to a 120&deg; Field of View towards the front end.
 * The robot can only move forward or turn sideways (left or right).
 Reverse movement is not allowed.

-### RL Algorithm ###
-We picked the widely used **Trust Region Policy Optimization(TRPO)** as our algorithm of choice.
-TRPO is an on-policy reinforcement learning algorithm that can be used for both discrete and continuous actions spaces.

 ### Reward Shaping ###
 #### Default Rewards ####
 *safety-gym* defines certain configuration attributes to reward approaching the goal: